A General Theory of Operator-Valued Measures: Introduction

 There is another integral that allows the integration of vector functions $F$ with respect to vector measures $\mu$, known as Bartle's bilinear integral (see \cite{Bartle}).
 This integral additionally requires a bounded bilinear form $T\colon X\times X \to X$, usually denoted as a product, such that the integral of a simple function is given by

 Bartle then defined the integral of more general functions by means of a limit of integrals of simple functions.
 Despite the generality and good properties of Bartle's integral, this integral has the same limitations as the Dunford-Schwartz and Bochner, which originate from defining the integral as a limit.
 The solution to this would be to find an expression for the Bartle integral that only makes reference to the dual spaces of the spaces involved.
-As far as we know, this has not been achieved.
+To our knowledge, this has not been achieved.

-Most of the results of vector integration have fallen to obscurity due to their complexity and the lack of literature.
+Most of the results of vector integration have fallen into obscurity because of their complexity and lack of literature.
 The existence of the Lewis integral seems to be unknown to researchers in mathematics.